 Step 1.
-Go to OneDrive.com via browser on computer and log in your account.
+Go to OneDrive.com via a browser on a computer and log in your account.

 Step 2.
-Click Files on the left sidebar and view them as list.
+Click Files on the left sidebar and view them as a list.

 Step 3.
 Hit on Sort on the top right and select Size and Descending from the drop-down menu.

 Step 4.
 Now you can view the sizes of files and folders from top to bottom.

 Another action that you can take to earn more space of OneDrive is to a minimum the size of backups created by your device settings each time you reinstall windows system like 8.1 and 10.
 You can easily accomplish that by going to OneDrive > Device backups.
 Decide which backup you don't need any more than right-click to delete them.

 Now that you have cleaned up space by deleting unused files, why not organize it by the way.
 That is simple, just keep the Files folders as the default folder and don't put any files into it but logical files.
 This will help you easily locate files with no time and view their sizes.

 3. Zip Compression

 A frequently used method to reduce the size of files is to compress their sizes.
 To save repeated effort in compressing files one by one, you can just group files that you rarely use and archive them via Zip, RAR, etc. Do forget to delete the original files after you have them compressed.

 The autosaves function is set by default in OneDrive.
 But sometime it will be confusing if you don’t want everything you download including music, videos, pictures, and documents.
 Go to OneDrive.
 You can change the settings to redirect the target location of files you download.